govau/content-guide/_punctuation-grammar/capitalisation.md

 Capital letters are hard to read.
 Keep them to a minimum.

-Use sentence case for most things.
-Capitalise the first word and proper nouns.
+Use sentence case for most things (capitalise the first word).

+Use title case for proper nouns (capitalise the principle words).

 {% include guide_example.liquid
   title = "sentence case capitalisation"